 Property Description Maximum Size Adjusts the size of the parts of the pencil lines that are the thickest.
 Parts of the pencil lines that are between the minimum and maximum sizes will be adjusted proportionally.
 Minimum Size Adjusts the size of the parts of the pencil lines that are the thinnest.
 Parts of the pencil lines that are between the minimum and maximum sizes will be adjusted proportionally.
 Pencil Line Shape You can adjust the start, end, and join style of a pencil line.
+Shape Start End Join Round Mitre Bevel • Start: Lets you select the style of the start tip, which is the first tip you drew.
+You can choose between Round or Flat style. • End: Lets you select the style of the end tip, which is the last tip you drew.
+You can choose between Round or Flat style. • Join: Lets you select the joint style.
+The joints are where the line curves

-Shape Start Pend Join Round Roun Pencil Stencils Allows you to apply one of the available line thickness stencils to the selected pencil lines.
+Property Description abruptly.
+You could also define the Join style as the corner style.
+You can choose between Round, Mitre and Bevel style.
+Pencil Stencils Allows you to apply one of the available line thickness stencils to the selected pencil lines.
 Stencils set the width of a pencil lines all along its length.
 You can use one of the preloaded presets, or create your own pencil stencils.
-Adding Texture to a Pencil Line Pencil lines support texture.
-Once a pencil line is drawn, you can apply a preset texture or load your own.
+Adding Texture to a Pencil lines support texture.
+Once a pencil line is drawn, you can apply a pencil Line texture or load your own.
 Textures are independent from pencil stencils.